ingvarhk/DesktopPencil/README.md

 # Desktop Pencil
-This python package will allow you to draw small images on your desktop.
+This python package will allow you to draw small images on your screen.

 ```python